Centre for Fire, Explosive and Environment Safety: History

-The Centre for Explosive and Environment Safety (CEES) was established in 1992 by merging three DRDO establishments; DRDO Computer Centre, Delhi, The Directorate of Explosives Safety, DRDO HQ, and the Fire Adviser's Office, DRDO HQ.
+The Centre for Explosive and Environment Safety (CEES) was established in 1992 by merging three Defence Research and Development Organisation (DRDO) establishments; DRDO Computer Centre, Delhi, The Directorate of Explosives Safety, DRDO HQ, and the Fire Adviser's Office, DRDO HQ.
 In 2000 another DRDO lab, "Defence Institute of Fire Research (DIFR)" was merged with CEES.
 In order to emphasise the importance of fire science, the Government renamed CEES as CFEES in 2003.

 Areas of Work

 CFEES works in the area of Explosive safety, Fire protection and environmental safety.
 In addition to developing technologies to protect against these threats, it also trains personnel in these areas, and enforces safety standards in the use of hazardous materials- toxic, explosive and flammable.
 CFEES also designs and develops sensors to detect these threats.

 Explosive Safety - CFEES helps in the Siting of explosive processing and storage dumps and the design, testing and evaluation of safe explosive storage houses.
 Additionally, it trains armed forces personnel and DRDO scientists in the safe use of explosives and ordnance, and enforces compliance of safety rules.
 Simulation and risk modeling is also carried out, in order to aid in Disaster Management.

 Environment Safety - CFEES develops treatment and disposal techniques for hazardous Heavy Metal Wastes, as well as Photodegradable Polyethylene for use as packaging material at high altitudes, which prevents the pollution in mountainous areas where the Indian Army operates, such as Kargil and Siachen.

 CFEES also plays an active role in formulating the phase-out strategy for halon and other ozone layer threatening gases.
 The National Halon Management Programme, funded under bilateral programme, is implemented by CFEES, supported by Ozone Cell, India.
 Halons are one of the six categories of chemicals that are covered under the phase-out programme of the Montreal Protocol.
 The Montreal Protocol, to which India is a signatory, has called upon the parties to phase out the CFCs, halons and other man-made ozone-depleting chemicals.
 In this regard, the lab is researching into alternative chemicals for fire suppression and other uses.

 Fire Safety - CFEES is involved in the development of automatic fire and explosion detection and suppression systems for armoured vehicles, and water mist based fire protection Systems for various applications.
 It also develops lightweight fire protection clothing.
 A smoke test tunnel for creating fire signatures under various conditions has been installed.

 Specialised Training for armed forces personnel in fire protection, safety, prevention and firefighting is also conducted by CFEES.
 The lab has also developed a software package for virtual firefighting and fire training simulation.